Audi Q5 Review & Prices

 On the motorway

 At higher speeds, the Q5 is even more impressive.
 It’s relaxing and easy to drive, and the engines are all very willing with smooth and seamless acceleration, helped by the automatic gearbox.
-The seats are very comfortable, which helps on longer journeys,
+That said, the plug-in hybrid can be quite clunky at switching between electric and petrol power, so if you put your foot down on a motorway slip road there's a moment's hesitation and some jerkiness.

-On the move, the cabin is nice and quiet and there’s not much tyre or wind noise.
+Still, the seats are very comfortable, which helps on longer journeys, and the cabin is nice and quiet with little tyre or wind noise.
 That means that it’s easy to hold a conversation between front passengers, but also to talk to those in the rear of the car.
 The space around all the passengers means that long journeys are not a chore and travellers will still feel refreshed on arrival.

 On a twisty road